rwatari/puzzling/README.md

 [heroku]: http://puzzling-app.herokuapp.com/#/teams/1/schedule

 Puzzling! is a full-stack web application built to manage teams for puzzle hunt events such as the [MIT Mystery Hunt][mystery].
-This app is modeled after Basecamp, and is built on a Ruby-on-Rails backend with a PostgreSQL database and React/Redux frontend.
+This app is modeled after Basecamp, and is built on a Ruby-on-Rails back-end with a PostgreSQL database and React/Redux front-end.

 [mystery]: http://www.mit.edu/~puzzle/